-The Committee on Diversity Initiatives (CDI) is pleased to spotlight the following outstanding toxicologists.
-Selected from a national applicant pool to attend the Undergraduate Diversity Program at one of the past SOT Annual Meetings, these scientists share more about their lives since their introduction to toxicology at SOT.
+The Committee on Diversity Initiatives (CDI) is pleased to spotlight the following outstanding scientists who were selected to attend the Undergraduate Diversity Program at one of the past SOT Annual Meetings.
+Now in the workplace after completing their formal training, they share more about their path to a career in science and the impact of their experiences with SOT.

 Other participants in the SOT Undergraduate Diversity Program are encouraged to touch base with Rachel Woodson at SOT Headquarters to share your career path.